9 next.js hosting providers ranked by HRI™ in 2026. Rankings are never paid.

 Next.js hosting is server infrastructure tuned for Vercel's React framework: build-time prerendering, incremental static regeneration (ISR), server components, edge runtime, and API routes.
 Vercel is the canonical home (they make Next.js) but Netlify, Cloudflare Pages, Render, AWS Amplify, and self-hosted Node servers all support Next.js fully.
 The choice depends on whether you want the smoothest path (Vercel), the best price-performance (Cloudflare), or full backend control (Render/Railway/self-hosted).
-As of 2026, the leading next.js hosting platforms are Vercel, Netlify, Cloudflare, the established category leaders.
-Below them, every other provider is ranked purely by HRI, an independent algorithmic rating combining trust signals, profile completeness, freshness, and performance.
-The leaders are pinned because they define the category; no platform pays for placement.
+As of 22 August 2026, the highest-scoring next.js hosting on HostList are Netlify (88/100), Render (88/100), Pantheon (80/100), ranked purely by HRI, an independent algorithmic rating.
+No platform pays for placement and no position is chosen by hand.
+Separately, HostList editorially highlights Vercel, Netlify, Cloudflare, Render as category-defining next.js hosting platforms.
+That is an editorial shortlist, shown unranked and kept out of the scored list above.
 Rankings update continuously as Google review, Trustpilot, and profile data refresh.
 Each profile lists pricing where available, plan tiers, supported features, and verified customer rating data from Google and Trustpilot.
 Use the rankings below to compare providers head-to-head, or use HostMatch (hostlist.io/match) for a personalised recommendation based on your specific project requirements, traffic volume, and geographic audience.

 Next.js is the most popular React framework and the most-deployed Jamstack framework.
 Every major platform that hosts frontend code supports it: Vercel (made by the same company), Netlify, Cloudflare Pages, Render, Railway, Fly.io, AWS Amplify, Firebase.
 The differences come down to deployment ergonomics, edge-runtime support, ISR/SSG fidelity, and price.